Tuesday, October 24th, 2017 | 16 min read

 Last year, for the first time, Facebook saw more mobile conversions than desktop conversions during the entire holiday season.
 According to Facebook, millennials, parents, and customers in Asia Pacific and the US are driving this trend.

-By putting money behind their Facebook posts, marketers can more effectively reach target audiences, generate leads, and drive purchases.
-This can be particularly valuable during the holidays when customers are rushing to buy gifts for friends, family, and coworkers.
-In fact, a 2015 Facebook study found that during the holidays, there was a 71% increase in same-day purchase rates and a 190% increase in ad engagement.
+By running Facebook ads on mobile, marketers can more effectively reach on-the-go target audiences, generate leads, and drive purchases.
+This can be particularly valuable during the holidays when customers are traveling and rushing to buy gifts for friends, family, and coworkers.

 Facebook also continues to change its algorithm to make posts from friends and family more visible than posts from brands and publishers.
-This means that organic reach might not cut it anymore.
-In order to see engagement, advertisers are opting to sponsor their posts and scale their messaging.
-Perhaps that’s part of why digital ad spending is expected to overtake TV ad spending by the end of 2016.
-As eMarketer reported, Facebook is a huge part of this trend and leads the largest category of ad spend: display or desktop advertising.
+This means that organic doesn’t cut it anymore.
+In order to drive engagement, advertisers are opting to sponsor their posts and scale their messaging.
+That’s part of why digital ad spend overtook TV ad spend for the first time last year, too.

 So, whether you’re promoting holiday sales, contests, giveaways, or gift ideas, Facebook ads can help you reach the right people at the right time.

 Here’s everything you need to know to make the most of your Facebook ads this holiday season.